kbatuigas/content-guide-template/content/07-Writing Technical Content/_index.md

 | Tutorial             | new, intermediate              | **Guidance.** Briefly describe a task.
 Provide a roadmap and prerequisites, and clear step-by-step instructions. |

 -->

+Some general guidelines are described below.
+For guidelines specific to a type of article, check out the relevant page using the navigation menu.

 ## Guidelines

 ### Writing technical content